Reactor™ - The manual

 Using Context Menus

-- hold shift on Add Device or Add Panel: Add a device or panel without closing the dialog, so you can add multiple devices much faster
+- Hold shift on Add Device or Add Panel: Add a device or panel without closing the window, allowing you to add multiple devices faster.

 Use Copy/Paste